-That said, as mentioned before, each campaign has different audience.
+That said, as mentioned before, each campaign has a different audience.
 So, the "ideal" type of video for yours depends not only on your target audience but on the stage of the buyer's journey they are at.

 Since video can connect with the audience and pick up subtle undertones in ways no other type of content can, it gives you the perfect opportunity to build brand identity, leaving a lasting impression on the viewer.

 If you are trying to progress an audience that's sitting in the consideration stage, explainer videos might be just the piece your campaign needs.
 On the other hand, if you are focused on the latter stage and need to foster consumer trust, testimonial videos, and company stories can go a long way.

 Lastly, video content has proven to be incredibly effective when launching or introducing new products or services to new audiences.
 For these campaigns, tutorials and explainers have proven to be a reliable tool that consistently delivers results.
 In fact, watching a video of a product makes people 64% more likely to purchase it.